fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 end.

 ```
-It reads query string `name` value or use default value of `everybody` and pass them to view parameters which will
-get displayed in view.
+It reads query string `name` value or use default value of `everybody` and pass them to view parameters which will get displayed in view.

 So for example, `http://hello-world.fano?name=jon` will cause `greetName` variable to be filled with value of `jon`.

+`viewParams` is protected internal variable of type `IViewParameters` which is defined inside `TController` class.

 ## Create hello controller factory class